richardbolt/livestreamtally/README.md

     - Live Stream title
     - Viewer count
 - NDI output at 720p for integration with streaming software or Multi Viewers
+- NDI Tally signal for integration with production equipment
 - Dark mode support
 - Native macOS app with modern SwiftUI interface